 4. Create Bokeh with Shallow Depth of Field

 You might want to create warm, dreamy holiday photography.
-To include beautiful bokeh from blurred lights, you will need a wide-open aperture more often than not.
+To include a beautiful bokeh of blurred lights, you will need a wide-open aperture more often than not.

-It creates a very shallow depth of field, which throws your background out of focus.
+It creates a very shallow depth of field that throws your background out of focus.
 It also turns your Christmas lights into little balls of glowing warmth.

-You can make the bokeh flares even bigger and blurrier by increasing the distance between your subject and the lights.
+You can make the bokeh flares even bigger and blurrier.
+You do this by increasing the distance between your subject and the lights.
 You also need to have an aperture around or below f/4 to get a decent bokeh in your images.

 5. Don’t Use an On-Camera Flash

 First of all, forget the flash that’s built into your camera.
 This is a general photography tip, to be honest.

 In most cases, frontal light looks flat and unappealing.
-And when you’re trying to capture something as magical and subtle as Christmas lights or fairy lights, it’s even worse.
+And when you’re trying to capture something as magical as Christmas lights, it’s even worse.

 If you’re trying to capture holiday lights outside, you’re probably far from your subject.
 The camera flash isn’t going to contribute much to the exposure.

-If you’re shooting indoors, a camera flash, on the contrary, tends to get too powerful, and you may end up with an overexposed image.
+If you’re shooting indoors, a camera flash tends to be too powerful.
+You may end up with an overexposed image.

-It overpowers all ambient light, and the resulting picture lacks any warmth or cozy atmosphere.
-Camera flash can also interfere with the colors of fairy lights or Christmas tree lights, bringing an unpleasant blue tinge.
+It overpowers all ambient light.
+And the resulting picture lacks a warm and cozy atmosphere.
+A camera flash can also interfere with the colors of Christmas tree lights.
+Sometimes this brings an unpleasant blue tinge.

 Inspirational Christmas Lights Photo Ideas

 There are many ways to incorporate Christmas lights into your picture.
-They can serve as decoration, background, and even as a primary lighting source.
+They can serve as decoration, background, or even a primary lighting source.
 Here we collected some photo ideas that you can use your holiday lights for.

 Create Bokeh Lights On The Christmas Tree

 There is no better way to capture the magic of the Christmas tree than covering it with lights and showing its shape with gorgeous bokeh.
-Use manual focus to blur the tree and let your lens create bokeh out of the tiny lights.
+Use manual focus to blur the tree and let your lens create bokeh from the tiny lights.